 “You can’t really help others until you take care of yourself,” explains Liana.
-“That’s what we’re trying to do at the Center.
-We’re trying to help people heal their hearts so that compassion can take root there and grow.”
+“That’s what we’re trying to do.
+We’re trying to help people heal so that compassion can take root within . . . and grow.”

 In addition to simple yoga and breathing exercises, the volunteers practice a body-based technique called TRE, or tension, stress, and trauma releasing exercise.
 One of the Peace Center’s objectives for 2017 is to train significantly more volunteers in TRE in order to provide substantial psycho-emotional support to areas of the Philippines (e.g., Tacloban) hardest hit by natural calamities.